 The one catch with the VA streamline refinance is that, to be eligible, you need to be lowering your mortgage rate.
 When you lower your mortgage rate, your monthly payments will be reduced, so there’s no drawback to this.

-So, for speed and convenience while saving money, a streamline is a good option.
+So, for speed and convenience, while saving money, a VA streamline refinance is a good option.

 The other type of refinance option available to VA homeowners is the VA cash-out refinance.
 This refinance lets veterans pull money out of their home equity in the form of cash – and that cash can be used for anything.